reazahmed-de/reazahmed-de/README.md

-👋 Hi, I’m Reaz
+👋 **Hi, I’m Reaz**

-I’m a working-student-level marketer with a strong interest in how systems, tools, and structure make everyday work easier.
+I’m a **working-student-level marketer** with a strong interest in how **systems, tools, and structure** make everyday work easier.

 Most of my projects focus on things that often get ignored:

-• learning from campaigns instead of just reporting them
+- learning from campaigns instead of just reporting them
-• spotting where users get confused before they see value
+- spotting where users get confused before they see value
-• staying organized, reliable, and easy to work with in real teams
+- staying organized, reliable, and easy to work with in real teams

-I like building simple frameworks and tools (mostly in Notion) that help people think more clearly, communicate better, and avoid repeating the same mistakes.
+I like building **simple frameworks and tools** (mostly in Notion) that help people think more clearly, communicate better, and avoid repeating the same mistakes.

-Right now, I’m studying in Germany and gradually moving deeper into product marketing, marketing operations, and customer experience — especially where marketing meets systems and processes.
+Right now, I’m studying in Germany and gradually moving deeper into
+**product marketing, marketing operations, and customer experience** —
+especially where marketing meets systems and processes.

+---

-This GitHub is where I share:
+📦 **This GitHub is where I share:**

-• small practical projects
+- small, practical projects
-• internal-style tools
+- internal-style tools
-• experiments I actually use myself
+- experiments I actually use myself

 If something here looks useful or sparks a question, that’s already a win 🙂

+---

-🧩 Current interests
+🧩 **Current interests**

-Product marketing • customer journeys • marketing operations • CRM & CX tools • clear documentation
+Product marketing • customer journeys • marketing operations •
+CRM & CX tools • clear documentation

+---

-📍 Based in
+📍 **Based in**

 Germany 🇩🇪
-(learning Deutsch step by step)
+*(learning Deutsch step by step)*

+---

-🔗 Elsewhere
+🔗 **Elsewhere**

-Portfolio & case studies → (coming soon)
+- **Portfolio & case studies** → *(coming soon)*
-LinkedIn → (updating soon)
+- **LinkedIn** → *(updating soon)*

 ## 🌐 Say "Hello":